The proposals received from civil society have just been assessed in Addis.

 Without action, the world’s average surface temperature is projected to continue rising and to surpass 3°C this century.
 Therefore, SDG13 urges to “Take urgent action to combat climate change and its impacts”.
 The poorest and most vulnerable people are most affected by the impacts of climate change.
 Outbreaks of infectious diseases and famines highlight the effects and inter-linkages of insecurity, climate change, and food and water shortages.
 These challenges have led to unprecedented levels of forced displacements in Africa.

 27 years old, Togo

-Biao holds a Master of Engineering, Water and Forests with an elective in Natural Resources Ecology and Management.
+Biao holds a Master of Engineering in Water and Forests with an elective in Natural Resources Ecology and Management.
 He boasts a broad experience in environment engineering, geographic information systems, rural development, green economy and human rights.
-He recently founded the “Climate Innovation Laboratory Togo” (CIL TOGO), which focuses on green innovation (eco-entrepreneurship) support through capacity building, consulting services and networking and events and forums.
+He founded the “Climate Innovation Laboratory Togo” (CIL TOGO), which focuses on green innovation (eco-entrepreneurship) support through capacities building, consulting services and networking and events and forums.

 29 years old, Algerian in diaspora in France